magnars/confair/README.md

  :spotify/client-secret "3abdc"}
 ```

-(A popular option in prod is to replace `:config/file` with `:config/env` to
-read the secret from an environment variable instead)

 Now that confair knows where to find the secret, it's time to fire up the REPL
 to encrypt the client-secret.